bergesinstitute/graf-method/book-2-unit-3.md

 5. El 30 de septiembre mi primo ___________ (tener) un hijo.
 6. El martes pasado usted no ___________ (estar) en su casa.
 7. ¿Dónde ____________ (estar) ella el sábado?

-> *Adónde* and *a dónde* are often used instead of *dónde* when using verb *ir: ¿Dónde vas los lunes?
-> ¿Adónde vas los lunes? ¿A dónde vas los lunes?* (The meaning is the same in all three examples.)

 ## 5. Translate